samalpartha/docupilot/DEMO_VIDEO_SCRIPT.md

 ---

 ## 0:00 - 0:20: The "Hook" (Face to Camera)
-> "Legal teams waste 40% of their time manually reviewing agreements for basic risks.
-Generative AI helps, but lawyers don't trust it because it hallucinates."
+> "Legal teams waste 40% of their time manually reviewing agreements.
+But traditional OCR fails on complex layouts, and standard LLMs hallucinate."
 > "That's why we built **DocuPilot**.
-It's not a chatbot.
-It's a **Verified Multi-Agent Risk Engine** that links every finding back to the raw evidence."
+It's a **Multimodal Agentic System** powered by **Baidu AI Studio** that bridges Computer Vision and Reasoning."

 ## 0:20 - 0:40: The Dashboard (Screen Share)
 *   **Action**: Show `localhost:8501` (or your Cloud URL).